 Put on some gloves and remove stems and seeds from your jalapeños.

 Slice the tomato and add to the food processor with the jalapeños.

 Roughly chop the quarter of the yellow onion and take the skins off the garlic cloves.
 Add to food processor along with cumin, cilantro, apple cider vinegar, sugar and salt.

 Process until finely minced.
-Add more salt if necessary.
+Taste and add more salt if necessary.